mjchaudhary00/FUTURE_DS_01/Task_1_Ecommerce_Sales/README.md

 ---

 ### Deliverable
-An interactive Power BI dashboard featuring KPIs, category-wise revenue analysis, payment method distribution, monthly sales trends, and business insights.
+An interactive Power BI dashboard featuring KPIs, category-wise revenue analysis, payment method distribution, monthly sales trends, and summarized business insights.

 ---

-### Notes
-- All monetary values are represented in USD
-- Dataset was sourced from a public platform and used strictly for educational and analytical purposes
+### How to View the Dashboard
+- Download the `.pbix` file from the `Dashboard` folder
+- Open it using **Microsoft Power BI Desktop (2021 or later)**
+- Use the Year and Country slicers to explore the data interactively
+- Refer to the `Screenshots` folder for a quick visual preview

 ---

-**Project created as part of the Data Science & Analytics Internship at Future Interns.**
+### Repository Structure